The Top 7 Best Website Platforms For Small Business

 All in all, this is not a platform to be underestimated.
 According to their website, WordPress actually power 34% of the internet.

 Now it’s up to you

-The reason we gave 6 platforms in this article is that there’s no one fits all for small businesses.
+The reason we gave so many options in this article is that there’s no one fits all for small businesses.
 Especially with the vast amounts of industries that are available.
 What works for a local plumber, properly won’t work for a beginning abstract artist.